3234374354/class-verge-rev/UPDATELOG.md

 ### Bug Fixes

-- supports yaml merge key in clash config
+- supports yaml merge key in classes config
 - detect the network interface and set the system proxy(macOS)
 - fix some other glitches